appcelerator-archive/ti.newsstand/ios/documentation/issue.md

 	* **userInfo** [object] (optional): a dictionary of properties that can be passed through with the request to the event listeners. **Note:** Do not include anything more than simple key value pairs.
 Including Titanium objects in userInfo will cause errors.
 Noteworthy keys in userInfo
 	* **filename** [string]: the name of the file to be downloaded.
 If no name is specified here, the filename will be the last component of the url.

-Throws and exception if called twice to download the same asset for a single issue.
+Throws an exception if called twice to download the same asset for a single issue.

 ## Properties